doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 Verify the chart comes from a **trusted publisher** and is **unmodified** *before* you install it!

-You can verify this in one step by verifying the chart is signed by a trusted publisher.

 Depending on the chart's signing method, verify using 1 of these 3 methods:

 1. Verify Using Cosign